wintvelt/blob-images-frontend-NEW/README.md

 - [x] current user has badge
 - [x] founder has badge

-In original:
+Setup:
+- members index renders following components:
+    - GroupHeader, which queries group info
+    - MembersMain (in same file) - which
+        - queries members and group
+        - holds the menu-anchor in state
-- menu is set for the entire list
+        - renders menu for the entire list
         - when button is clicked on a line, the anchor is passed to that button + member details are passed to anchor state
+- MemberMenu
-- the member record contains info on the options that the current user has for that member.
-Options may include:
+    - the member record contains info on the options that the current user has for that member Options may include:
         - leave (user can apply to themselves)
         - guestify (of another user)
         - adminify
         - founderify
         - ban
         - uninvite
+    - shows confirmation dialog for leave, founderify, ban, uninvite options
+    - after confirmation, APIs are called from within this component
+    - after succesful calls, queries are invalidated

 ### Members invite page
 - [x] Ensure that backroute still works + current route